 “Safety and health in America’s mining industry made significant strides during the 20th century and over the last 35 years in particular.
 In 1978, the first year the Mine Safety and Health Administration (MSHA) operated under the new Federal Mine Safety and Health Act of 1977, 242 miners died in mining accidents.
 MSHA continues to work to reduce injuries, illnesses and death through strong enforcement as well as active outreach, education and training, and technical support to the mining industry.”

-Identifying the Risks and Steps to Improve Mining Health and Safety
+Steps to Improve Mining Health & Safety

 This is why it is so important for all mining companies to take their workplace safety very seriously.
 The following 10 mining health and safety tips will help you to identify risks and take steps to address them as soon as possible.
 When implemented properly, this can help make the workplace safer for everyone involved.